Particle Swarm Optimization

 patricle_swarm(M, mco::AbstractManifoldCostObjective, swarm; kwargs..)

-perform the particle swarm optimization algorithm (PSO), starting with an initial swarm Borkmanns, Ishteva, Absil, 7th IC Swarm Intelligence, 2010.
+perform the particle swarm optimization algorithm (PSO), starting with an initial swarm [BIA10].
 If no swarm is provided, swarm_size many random points are used.
-Note that since this method does not work in-place – these points are duplicated internally.

-The aim of PSO is to find the particle position $g$ on the Manifold M that solves
+The aim of PSO is to find the particle position $p$ on the Manifold M that solves approximately

-To this end, a swarm of particles is moved around the Manifold M in the following manner.
-For every particle $k$ we compute the new particle velocities $v_k^{(i)}$ in every step $i$ of the algorithm by
+To this end, a swarm $S = \{s_1, \ldots, s_n\}$ of particles is moved around the manifold M in the following manner.
+For every particle $s_k^{(i)}$ the new particle velocities $X_k^{(i)}$ are computed in every step $i$ of the algorithm by

 Then the position of the particle is updated as

-where $\operatorname{retr}$ denotes a retraction on the Manifold M. At the end of each step for every particle, we set
+where $\operatorname{retr}$ denotes a retraction on the Manifold M. Then the single particles best entries $p_k^{(i)}$ are updated as

 Input